gcc-mirror/gcc/gcc/config/arc/arc.md

 ;;  UNSPEC_GOT       4        symbol to be rerenced through the GOT ;;  UNSPEC_GOTOFF    5        Local symbol.To be referenced relative to the
 ;;                            GOTBASE.(Referenced as @GOTOFF)
+;;  UNSPEC_GOTOFFPC  6        Local symbol.
+To be referenced pc-relative.
 ;;  ----------------------------------------------------------------------------

 (define_c_enum "unspec" [